 How uninsured motorist property damage coverage works

 Uninsured motorist insurance options vary widely by state.
-This includes the coverage options available, coverage limits, and mandatory requirements.
+This includes the coverage options available, coverage limits and mandatory requirements.

 UMPD can also be confused with collision coverage.
 Collision coverage pays to repair your own vehicle if you are involved in a car accident.
 UMPD, however, doesn’t usually have a deductible, and collision coverage does.

-UMPD limits and deductibles
+How do UMPD limits and deductibles work?

 The uninsured motorist property damage coverage limit is a single number, the maximum amount the policy will pay out for the property damaged in a single accident.
 In most states, you can choose the amount of UMPD to carry up to specific limits.
 Some states limit coverage to $3,500; some are lower, and some are higher, even up to the vehicle’s actual cash value.
 Limits may differ depending on whether or not you carry collision insurance.